bilgehankalkan/showcase/README.md

-# showcase
+# Showcase
 <img src="https://raw.githubusercontent.com/bilgehankalkan/showcase/master/screenshots/1.png" width="170"/>	<img src="https://raw.githubusercontent.com/bilgehankalkan/showcase/master/screenshots/2.png" width="170"/>	<img src="https://raw.githubusercontent.com/bilgehankalkan/showcase/master/screenshots/3.png" width="170"/>

-With **showcase**, you can easily show tooltips. **showcase** will highlight the view and show tooltip on it.
+With **Showcase**, you can easily show tooltips. **Showcase** will highlight the view and show tooltip on it.
 You can customize title and description text fields, backgrounds and arrow positions.
-Also you can have callback when user quits from **showcase**.
+Also you can have callback when user quits from **Showcase**.

-# installation
+# Installation
- - To implement **showcase** to your Android project via Gradle, you need to add Jitpack repository to your root build.gradle.
+ - To implement **Showcase** to your Android project via Gradle, you need to add Jitpack repository to your root build.gradle.
 ```
 allprojects {
     repositories {